 Hearty make-ahead salads have become a staple for me, ready to be pulled out and consumed at moments notice, whether as a hearty dish at dinner, a quick midnight snack, or a full-on lunch.
 If they're not the Swiss Army knife of the vegan fridge, they're at least the duct tape or rope.

 There are a few keys to making a great make-ahead salad.
 Here's what I always try and keep in mind:

 - Use bold flavors.
-A hearty salad is not a palate cleanser, not a refreshing side dish, it's a course on its own, and should be flavored as such, whether that's with a boldly flavored dressing, or with plenty of flavorful ingredients.
+A hearty salad is not a palate cleanser or a refreshing side dish.
+It's a course on its own and should be flavored as such, whether that's with a bold dressing or plenty of flavorful ingredients.

 - Include at least one "star" player.
 I'm talking an ingredient that will take the salad and change it from a side dish into a main course.
 Most often, for me this is beans, whether chickpeas, white beans, or black beans.
 Canned, rinsed beans are totally fine in this situation.

 - Season well, let your salad rest, and drain.
 Salt and other dissolved solids can pull moisture out of greens and vegetables, leading to salads with a watery build-up at the bottom.
 This can dilute flavor and throw off your dressing and seasoning.
 That's why I always make sure to season a make-ahead salad extra-well, knowing that some of the extra salt will get diluted into the extracted liquid, which I then partially drain off.
 If I have time the day I make the salad, I'll do it then (the liquid takes about an hour to get pulled out).
 If not, I'll drain the salad just before I eat it the next day.